w3f/Grants-Program/applications/paid.md

 * On Contract execution, workflow is executed by a workflow gateway, which whitelist allowed users.

 * Contracts calls that are integrated with oracles are called and allows:
- * Applies agreement terms (terms must be classify to numeric, similar to ML Classification)
+ * Applies agreement terms (terms must be classify to numeric, similar to ML Classification).
- * Verify agreement terms subjects (Only supports token price subject in first release)
+ * Verify agreement terms subjects (Only supports token price subject in first release).
  * Handle reputation of signatures and this information can share with other oracles o partys, above approve of users.
+ * Manage with Oracles and Machine Learning the classification of disputes and then through an incentivized human arbitrator, pass it to an analysis by said qualified arbitration and with competencies in the matter of analysis, allowing by consensus the resolution of disputes, all within a decentralized model.

 ### Previous Work